NathanCheshire/AVL/README.md

 Students who remember inheritance and are comfortable with inheritance might find implementing the AVL as a subclass of the BST an easy way to prevent copy/paste issues.
 The use of inheritance is not a requirement for this project.

-This is an individual assignment.
-Seeking direct help from students, tutors, and websites such as chegg or stack overflow will be construed as a violation of the honor code.